Stormgate

-Stormgate is a 2025 real-time strategy video game developed by Frost Giant Studios.
+Stormgate is a 2025 real-time strategy video game developed by Frost Giant Studios for Microsoft Windows.

 Gameplay

 Stormgate is a real-time strategy game set in a post-apocalyptic world.
-As standard for the genre, players concurrently gather resources, build bases and troops, and upgrade assets.
-The game will be free-to-play with free and monetized content.
-It is being developed to make a typically complex genre accessible to new audiences while providing the option of balanced, competitive one-on-ones for more advanced players.
+As is typical for the genre, players gather resources from a top-down perspective while simultaneously constructing bases, building up troops, upgrading units and buildings, and attacking enemy forces.
+The game is free-to-play with free and monetized content.
+It was developed to make a typically complex genre accessible to new audiences while providing the option of balanced, competitive one-on-ones for more advanced players.